 Simulation Medicine Fellowship (Arizona)

 The Multidisciplinary Simulation Center at Mayo Clinic's campus in Phoenix, Arizona, offers a one-year Simulation Medicine Fellowship.
-This fellowship has one available position from September 2019 through September 2020.
+This fellowship is not currently accepting applications.

 This fellowship focuses on:

 - Principles of adult learning theory

 - Advantages and limitations of simulation-based education as it applies to health care

 - Simulation typology